jswagging/ClockPy/README.md

 **What you can do with the source code:**

-- ✅ Study how the clock app was made
+- ✅ Study how this was made
 - ✅ Modify or extend features like themes, stopwatch, or timer